bbeeeeenn/VeinminerV2/README.md

 Compared to my previous [VeinMiner](https://github.com/bbeeeeenn/Veinminer).
 Instead of everything breaking at once, the vein is cleared layer by layer with a short delay between each group of tiles, making the mining process feel more natural, visible, and satisfying.

+I also removed the broadcasting feature since I believe it was unnecessary.

 **Installation**

 1. [Download the plugin `.dll` file from the Releases page](https://github.com/bbeeeeenn/VeinminerV2/releases).